Detroit Mercy Titans men's basketball

-The Detroit Mercy Titans men's basketball team is the college basketball team that represents University of Detroit Mercy in Detroit, Michigan, and competes in NCAA Division I men's basketball as a member of the Horizon League.
+The Detroit Mercy Titans men's basketball team is the college basketball team which represents University of Detroit Mercy in Detroit and competes in NCAA Division I men's basketball as a member of the Horizon League.
 Traditionally, the Titans have been a fair "mid-major" program, advancing to the Sweet Sixteen in 1977 and to the Round of 32 in 1998 and 1999.
-The Titans are currently coached by Mike Davis, who was hired on June 13, 2018.
-The Titans play their home games at Calihan Hall on the school's McNichols Campus.
+The Titans have appeared in the NCAA Tournament six times, most recently in 2012.
+The Titans are coached by Mark Montgomery, who was hired on April 3, 2024.
+They play their home games at Calihan Hall on the school's McNichols Campus.